schultek/dart_mappable/packages/dart_mappable/rfc.md

 ```

 As you see we create two classes `PersonEncoder` and `PersonDecoder` that implement the respective interfaces.
-In the overridden `encode` and `decode` methods they then use the provided `Encoding` and `Decoding` instances.
+In the overridden `encode` and `decode` methods use the provided `Encoding` and `Decoding` instances.

 > This proposal does not specify how the above implementations are created.
-You can decide whether you use code-gen,
+You can use code-gen,
 > ide tools or write it manually.
 Or even use different approaches for different models.

 ---